 - Have the children read the story again, either independently or with a partner. - Use this opportunity to listen to each child and again prompt for strategy use at difficulty.

-• Have the students write the sentence: "The cat wants to play."
+• Have each student write and complete the following sentence: "Pigs like to ."
 Then have them draw a picture that corresponds to what they have written.
-Encourage the use of proper punctuation and independent attempts to spell words correctly.
+Encourage the use of punctuation and independent attempts to spell words correctly.